Founding Board of Directors Biographies

 Marion Newton received bachelor’s degrees in Liberal Arts and Divinity from the Morris College School of Religion and was honored in 1997 with an Honorary Doctorate in Recognition of Meritorious Christian Service and Inspiring Leadership.
 He has served as the Senior Pastor of Jehovah Missionary Baptist Church since 1982.
 He is a man of vision, an inspiring teacher and a revivalist.
 Under his leadership, the Jehovah family has created two facilities — the Child Development Center and the M.H.
 Newton Family Life Enrichment Center — to serve the community of South Sumter.

 Pastor Newton serves on many local boards: Unity Sumter, Tri-County Needs Assessment, Sumter County Ministerial Alliance, Sumter County Literacy Council, City of Sumter Police Advisory and the United Way of Sumter, Clarendon & Lee Counties.
 He is Chairman of the Sumter Empowerment Zone, the Sumter Community Vision (Visioning in Progress) and the Habitat for Humanity boards, and is an Executive Board Member of Central Carolina Technical College.
 He recently was inducted into the South Carolina Black Hall of Fame.
-He brings to the planning committee a determination to create a diverse, equitable and inclusive organization for all stakeholders.
+He brings to the SSCS Board of Directors a determination to create a diverse, equitable and inclusive organization for all stakeholders.

 Kimberly Rauschenbach, a process improvement professional, has been actively brokering partnerships between Sumter’s business and education sectors for the past five years.
 After recognizing that many of Sumter’s technical companies are struggling to meet workforce needs, Mrs. Rauschenbach recently launched SCOPE, a volunteer-led education initiative that focuses on preparing students for local jobs that will be waiting for them when they are ready to enter the workforce.